Academy of Robotics and Engineering

-He is currently in his fourth year as an instructor at the Professional Academies Magnet, having previously taught 7th grade Reading and Language Arts at Kanapaha Middle School for two years, and as a teaching assistant and then adjunct professor of Graphic Design at Santa Fe College.
+He is currently in his sixth year as an instructor at the Professional Academies Magnet, having previously taught 7th grade Reading and Language Arts at Kanapaha Middle School for two years, and as a teaching assistant and then adjunct professor of Graphic Design at Santa Fe College.
 He is the mathematics department chair, and he has a B.A. in Mathematics Education from Saint Leos University, as well as an A.S. in Graphic Design, and an A.A. in Engineering from Santa Fe College.

 Before becoming a teacher, he worked in various manufacturing sectors, as a certified welder at an aircraft equipment manufacturer; as a welder and sheet metal fabricator at a HVAC manufacturer; as a residential builder, designing and building custom homes; as a manager at a high volume food manufacturer and distributor; and as a website designer and programmer for a nonprofit accounting association.